volverjs/zod-vue-i18n/README.md

 // 2. add the messages when you need i18n.global.mergeLocaleMessage(
-    'en', // the locale you want to add en, // the error messages you want to add
+  'en', // the locale you want to add en // the error messages you want to add
 )
 ```

 ## Custom error messages